 Mentors will generously volunteer their time and knowledge to assist law students, offering support and advice as well as opportunities for their student to observe the law in practice by shadowing them to meetings or court or by attending programs with them.
 The students will be those enrolled at Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.

 Potential Mentors and interested students will complete a registration form of pertinent background information.
 Based upon the data contained in the registration form, mentors and students will be matched as closely as possible, with the aim of addressing the interests and needs of the student.

-The initial mentoring encounter will take place on Tuesday, September 23, 2014, at the Mentor Match Reception, held in the Atrium of the College of Law.
+The initial mentoring encounter will take place at the Mentor Match Reception, held in the Atrium of the College of Law, date to be determined.
 The program for students will begin at 5:00 pm; mentors will join the event at 5:30 pm.
 During this initial mentoring session, the mentor and student will talk in general about themselves and become familiar with each other.

 Subsequent mentoring sessions will entail introducing the student to a practical and realistic viewpoint of the expectations and requirements of legal education and the legal profession.
 For first year students, the parties can delve into discussions of various areas of law, good study habits, available resources, and any special need or concerns that may surface.

 For second and third year law students, the Mentor Program will include the previously described activities and undertake discussions on securing employment in law firms, businesses or governmental agencies.
 The third year law students' program will include all of the above plus advice on preparation for the Bar Examination and the search for a permanent job in the legal profession.